Holidoit Logo

 Peschiera del Garda

-Peschiera's history is inextricably linked to its strategic and military role during Venetian rule: precisely for this reason it has been included byUNESCO in the list of World Heritage Sites in the transnational serial site Venetian Defense Works between the 16th and 17th centuries: State from Land-State from Western Sea.
-So don't miss the town's fortress and defense system, including the water moat known as Fossa Reale, as well as the historic center and lakefront.
+The history of Peschiera è inextricably linked to its strategic and military role during the Venetian domination: precisely for this reason è it has been included by the'Unesco in the list of World Heritage Sites in the transnational serial site Venetian Defense Works between the 16th and 17th centuries: State from Land-State from Western Sea.
+So don't miss the fortress and the town's defense system, including the water moat known as the Real Trench, but also the historic center and the lakefront.

-1. Boat tour of Garda Island
+1. Boat tour of the'Garda Island

-Off the coast of the municipality of San Felice del Benaco, emerges between the waters of the Gulf of Salò and the Emerald Bay theIsola del Garda, an enchanted place belonging to the Cavazza family on which stands the marvelous Villa de Ferrari, designed by architect Luigi Rovelli in neo-Gothic style.
-Visitable only by reservation and through special boat transfers, the island is then covered with lush and luxuriant Italian and English gardens.
+Off the coast of the municipality of San Felice del Benaco, emerges between the waters of the Gulf of Salò and the Emerald Bay the Isola del Garda, an enchanted place belonging to the Cavazza family on which stands the marvelous Villa de Ferrari, designed by architect Luigi Rovelli in neo-Gothic style.
+Visitable only by reservation and through special boat transfers, the island è then covered by lush and luxuriant Italian and English gardens.

 Garda Island and Villa de Ferrari

-2. Sport and relaxation at Lake Ledro
+2. Sports and relaxation at Lake Ledro

 The beautiful waters of Lake Ledro

-3. Hiking and trekking at Monte Baldo
+3. Hiking and trekking to Mount Baldo

 4. Visit Il Vittoriale